Kigali Amendment: Details of the amendment

 Article 5 of the Montreal Protocol created separate standards for developing countries and non-developing.
 Whether a country was categorized as developing or non-developing depended on individual economic conditions at the time of the agreement or pending special request.
 Because the Protocol was created in the 1980s and countries economic situations have changed, the Kigali Amendment created three updated groups for compliance with the additional terms.

-The first group, which includes the "old" industrialized countries, is committed to reducing the use of HFCs by 45% by 2024 and by 85% by 2036, compared to their use between 2011 and 2013.
+The first group, comprising non-Article 5 (developed) countries, is committed to reducing HFC consumption to 15% of their baseline by 2036.
+This baseline is calculated as the average HFC consumption between 2011–2013, plus a 'buffer' of 15% of the party's HCFC baseline to account for the ongoing transition from ozone-depleting substances.
+A second group, including China and Brazil (Article 5 Group 1), will reduce consumption to 20% of their baseline by 2045.
+Their baseline includes a larger 65% HCFC component, reflecting a later transition timeline.[GC] Finally, a third group of high-ambient-temperature countries, including India and Saudi Arabia, must reach the 20% reduction target by 2047.
 A second group, which includes China, India and Brazil, is committed to reducing its consumption by 80% by 2045.
 Finally, this deadline is extended to 2047 for the rest of the countries, including India and a number of countries in the Middle East, which are large consumers of air conditioning.

 In addition, parties that experience monthly average temperatures over 35 C for at least two months per year, over a period of 10 consecutive years, may request a waiver.
 (Note: These countries are: Algeria, Bahrain, Benin, Burkina Faso, Central African Republic, Chad, Côte d'Ivoire, Djibouti, Egypt, Eritrea, Gambia, Ghana, Guinea, Guinea-Bissau, Iran (Islamic Republic of), Iraq, Jordan, Kuwait, Libya, Mali, Mauritania, Niger, Nigeria, Oman, Pakistan, Qatar, Saudi Arabia, Senegal, Sudan, Syrian Arab Republic, Togo, Tunisia, Turkmenistan, United Arab Emirates.)
 Although Denmark approved the amendment, Greenland is excluded.